Davz33/pdf-ai-mapper/README.md

 ## How It Works

 1. **Document Processing**:
-   - PDF files are parsed for text using PyPDF2
+   - PDF files are parsed for text using pypdf
    - If text extraction fails or is limited, PDF pages are converted to images for OCR
    - Images are processed using Tesseract OCR
    - Extracted text is cleaned and preprocessed